Home » Practical Information » Mixed Marriages - Indonesians and Expatriates

 Thanks to Ala of C-4 for this information on applying for a Kitap.

-The Foreign wife or husband of an Indonesian citizen has to stay for five full uninterrupted years on an ITAS or ITAP as (one of) the prerequisites to apply for Indonesian citizenship.
-The old UU 62/1958 gave a lot of facilities to foreign females married to Indonesian citizen.
-This was borderline with the Indonesian constitution by the way since any WNI should be treated the same and that there is no reason to discriminate female WNI married to WNA by making it harder for their foreign husband to reside and become WNI - but the new citizenship has leveled the requirement.
-ANY applicant must be here for at least 5 years (or a total of 10 interrupted years of residency).
+The foreign wife or husband of an Indonesian citizen has to stay for five full uninterrupted years on an ITAS or ITAP as (one of) the prerequisites to apply for Indonesian citizenship.
+The old UU 62/1958 gave a lot of facilities to foreign females married to Indonesian citizens.
+This was counter to the Indonesian constitution since all Indoensian citizens should be treated the same and there is no reason to discriminate against female Indonesians married to foreign men by making it harder for their foreign husband to reside and become an Indoensain citizen.
+Tthe new citizenship law has leveled the requirements.
+Any applicant for citizenship must be here for at least 5 years uninterrupted (or a total of 10 interrupted years of residency).

 Expat wives of Indonesian men may consider changing their nationality for a variety of reasons including: to avoid ownership problems with their jointly owned property, to avoid inheritance problems upon the death of their spouse, to enable them to work without a work permit, to build their own business without the hassles of work permits and visas each year, or to help their husband's career.
 Often, it is a combination of various factors, along with the fact that their children are Indonesian citizens and decreasing ties in their home country due to a long residence in Indonesia.

 Some foreign wives who have changed their citizenship to Indonesian may be able to arrange it so that they keep their foreign passports, yet be advised that according to Indonesian regulations this is illegal.
 Some countries allow you to give up your citizenship once in your life and still get it back again in the future, so check with your embassy to see what rules would apply and what the legal implications of giving up your citizenship would be.